open-telemetry/oteps/text/0088-metric-instrument-optional-refinements.md

 difference between the value of two metric events.
 To compute the aggregate rate across all cores–a spatial aggregation–these differences are added together.

+## Open Questions

+Are there still questions surrounding the former Monotonic refinement?

+Should the _CumulativeObserver_ instrument be named _MonotonicObserver_?
+In this proposal, we prefer _Cumulative_ and _UpDownCumulative_.  _Cumulative_ is a good descriptive term in this setting (i.e., some additive values are _cumulative_, some are _delta_).
+Being _Cumulative_ and not _UpDownCumulative_ implies monotonicity in this proposal.

+For synchronous instruments, this proposals does not standardize _CumulativeCounter_.
+Such an instrument might be named _MonotonicCounter_.

 ## Trade-offs and mitigations